onderweg/anybar-cli/readme.md

 	anybar-cli <command> [port]

-By default, anybar-cli assumes that Anybar is bound to localhost on UDP port 1738.
+By default, `anybar-cli` assumes that Anybar is bound to localhost on UDP port `1738`.

 Examples: